How to Fill In the Study Doc

 Compounds Sheet

-Note that the Upload Start page will add the Compound
+Note that the Upload Start page will add the Compound and Formula, as extracted from the peak annotation files

 if the compound name does not exist in TraceBase as either a primary compound name or synonym.
 It will also add all^